spring-media/adsolutions-implementationReference/publisher-amp-reference.md

 The only parameter to update is the data-pid = PAGE_ID field.

-AMP Script Parameters
+AMP Script Parameters:

-• width & height = format size – FIXED
+- width & height = format size – FIXED
-• type = "teads" = AMP ID – FIXED
+- type = "teads" = AMP ID – FIXED
-• data-pid = PAGE ID (PID) – MODIFIABLE
+- data-pid = PAGE ID (PID) – MODIFIABLE
-• layout = "responsive" = Responsive Template – FIXED
+- layout = "responsive" = Responsive Template – FIXED

 In order to center the player in landscape mode, add the following CSS parameter to the AMP CSS container (amp-custom):